16 Spritz Cocktails: Recipes and Tips

 Techniques for balancing flavours

-- Start with the base: Begin with your chosen spirit, such as Aperol, Campari, or another aperitif.
+- Start with the base: Begin with your chosen spirit, such as Aperol (opens in new window), Campari (opens in new window), or another aperitif.
 Adjust the sweetness by adding sugar syrup or fruit juice—citrus juices like orange or grapefruit work particularly well to balance bitterness.

 - Mind the bitterness: Use bitters sparingly to add a layer of complexity without overwhelming the other flavours.
 Start with a few dashes and taste as you go, gradually increasing if needed.

-- Fizzy finish: Top off your spritz with sparkling water, soda, or prosecco.
+- Fizzy finish: Top off your spritz with sparkling water, soda, or Prosecco.
 This adds effervescence and can lighten the overall drink.
 Adjust the amount based on your preference for a more subtle or pronounced bubbly effect.

 Learn more: What is an Aperitif and When is it Served?